 Alys Fowler’s The Edible Garden – Finally, a women on my inspiration list!
 I love Alys and I love this book.

 Creating a Forest Garden – Somewhere between foraging and organic market gardening there is “The Forest Garden”.
+I spent a weekend in September 2019 at Martin Crawford’s Forest Gardening Course in Devon.
 Come back in 30 years and I’ll tell you how to create one!

 Klaus Laitenberger – Great for advice on varieties and timings suitable for the Northern Irish climate.
 “Vegetables for the Irish Garden” is a book I always have to hand.